-- 7.1 The minutes shall record: - 7.1.1 Date, time and place of meeting; - 7.1.2 Type of meeting (Inaugural, regular or special); - 7.1.3 Name of presiding officer; - 7.1.4 Names of those trustees and administration in attendance; - 7.1.5 Approval of preceding minutes; - 7.1.6 Only motions will be recorded in the minutes.
-Preamble, rationale, or discussions will not be recorded in the minutes, unless directed by the Board through resolution. - 7.1.7 Points of order; - 7.1.8 Appointments; - 7.1.9 Recommended motions proposed by Committees; - 7.1.10 Trustee declaration pursuant to Section 56, 57 or 58 of the School Act. - 7.2 The minutes shall: - 7.2.1 Be prepared as directed by the Superintendent; - 7.2.2 Be considered an unofficial record of proceedings until such time as adopted by a resolution of the Board; and - 7.2.3 Upon adoption by the Board, be deemed to be the official and sole record of the Board's business. - 7.3 The Superintendent shall ensure that, upon acceptance by the Board, appropriate initials are appended to each page of the minutes, and that appropriate signatures and the corporate seal of the District are affixed to the concluding page of the minutes. - 7.4 The Superintendent shall establish a codification system for resolutions which will: - 7.4.1 Provide for ready identification as to the meeting at which it was considered; - 7.4.2 Provide for cross-referencing with resolutions of similar nature adopted by the Board at previous meetings; and
+- 9.1.6 Only motions will be recorded in the minutes.
+Preamble, rationale, or discussions will not be recorded in the minutes, unless directed by the Board through resolution - 9.1.7 Points of order - 9.1.8 Appointments - 9.1.9 Recommended motions proposed by Committees - 9.1.10 Trustee declaration pursuant to Section 56, 57 or 58 of the School Act

+9.2 The minutes shall:

-- 7.4.3 Establish and maintain a file of all Board minutes. - 7.5 All Committees of the Board, unless otherwise directed, shall prepare and submit minutes or a report including any recommendations to the Board. - 7.6 As part of its ongoing effort to keep staff and the public fully informed concerning its affairs and actions, the Board directs the Superintendent to institute and maintain effective and appropriate procedures for the prompt dissemination of information about decisions made at all Board meetings. - 7.7 The approved minutes of a regular or special meeting shall be posted to the website as soon as possible following approval.
-The Superintendent or designate is responsible to distribute and post the approved minutes. - 7.8 Upon adoption by the Board, the minutes of meetings other than in-camera meetings shall be open to public scrutiny.
+- 9.2.1 Be prepared as directed by the Superintendent - 9.2.2 Be considered an unofficial record of proceedings until such time as adopted by a resolution of the Board; and - 9.2.3 Upon adoption by the Board, be deemed to be the official and sole record of the Board's business - 9.3 The Superintendent shall ensure that, upon acceptance by the Board, appropriate initials are appended to each page of the minutes, and that appropriate signatures and the corporate seal of the District are affixed to the concluding page of the minutes. - 9.4 The Superintendent shall establish a codification system for resolutions which will: - 9.4.1 Provide for ready identification as to the meeting at which it was considered - 9.4.2 Provide for cross-referencing with resolutions of similar nature adopted by the Board at previous meetings; and - 9.4.3 Establish and maintain a file of all Board minutes - 9.5 All Committees of the Board, unless otherwise directed, shall prepare and submit minutes or a report including any recommendations to the Board. - 9.6 As part of its ongoing effort to keep staff and the public fully informed concerning its affairs and actions, the Board directs the Superintendent to institute and maintain effective and appropriate procedures for the prompt dissemination of information about decisions made at all Board meetings. - 9.7 The approved minutes of a regular or special meeting shall be posted to the website within 48 hours or 2 regular business days following approval.
+The Superintendent or designate is responsible to distribute and post the approved minutes. - 9.8 Upon adoption by the Board, the minutes of meetings other than in-camera meetings shall be open to public scrutiny.

-8. Motions
+10. Motions